-You have until December 15, 2018 (just a few days away!) to take advantage of a once-a-year opportunity for small business owners to provide a healthier workplace.
+From Nov.
+15 to Dec.
+15, you can take advantage of a once-a-year opportunity for small business owners to provide a healthier workplace.

 Do you own a small business and employ at least two people?
-(Good for you – we like you already.)
+(We like you already.)
 If you've ever wanted to provide health insurance for your employees but thought you couldn't afford it – or were turned down by a carrier because you didn't meet their qualifications – you may be able to catch a big break now.

 The first thing you need to know is that the Affordable Care Act (ACA) is still in effect.
-The Small Group Special Enrollment Period is an ACA provision.
-It's designed to provide relief for small businesses facing insurance carrier requirements that make it a lot harder to provide small group health insurance:
+The small group Special Enrollment Period is an ACA provision.
+It's designed to provide relief for small businesses facing insurance carrier requirements that make it a lot harder to provide health insurance with an affordable group rate:

 Minimum Participation: In many states, carriers can turn you down for group health insurance if fewer than 70% of your employees enroll.
 (In some places, the ceiling is even higher than that.)